percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: Yes
    :default: false

-When this variable is set to ``TRUE`` node will completely ignore the quorum calculations.
+When this variable is set to ``TRUE``, the node will completely ignore quorum calculations.
 This should be used with extreme caution even in master-slave setups, because slaves won't automatically reconnect to master in this case.

 .. variable::  pc.ignore_sb